May 25, 2025

 Market your company effectively after rebranding

 It’s crucial to market your company extensively after a rebrand.
-You don’t expect people to pick up your new name without making them aware first.
+You don’t expect people to pick up your new name without making them aware of it first.
 After rebranding, Monday.com spent significant sums on marketing its new name.

 It adopted a variety of advertising mediums, including social media, search engines, and TV ads.
 In 2022, the company debuted its first advertisement in the Super Bowl.